 All of these side effects are common and usually mild.
 In most cases, they will disappear in a few days or, at the very least, in a week or so.
 If you notice that they do not disappear, it is important to discuss the issue with your doctor.

 Meloxicam can cause problems for the kidneys and stomach as well as ulcers, bleeding, and holes in the intestines.
-Those who already have kidney problems should probably refrain from taking Meloxicam.
+Those who already have kidney problems should probably refrain from taking meloxicam.
 It can also cause a higher risk of heart attack and increase blood pressure to the point of hypertension.
-Meloxicam can also cause an overdose if taken in higher amounts than prescribed (US Food and Drug Administration).
-Whatever you do, make sure you understand the risks inherent with Meloxicam before you begin taking it.
+Meloxicam can also cause an overdose if taken in higher amounts than prescribed.
+Whatever you do, make sure you understand the risks inherent with meloxicam before you begin taking it.

 Is Meloxicam Addictive?

-According to WebMD, Meloxicam, and its common brand names Mobic and Vivoldex, are most often used to treat forms of arthritis, although many patients and doctors are looking toward it as a nonaddictive alternative to opioids.
-Fortunately, Meloxicam is not habit-forming like opioid painkillers are.
+Meloxicam and its common brand names Mobic and Vivoldex are most often used to treat forms of arthritis.
+However, many patients and doctors are looking toward it as a nonaddictive alternative to opioids.
+Fortunately, meloxicam is not habit-forming like opioid painkillers are.
 It does not change the way the brain chemistry works in order to create compulsive abuse.

-However, sometimes, Meloxicam is still abused.
-Some people take too much of the drug precisely because they think it is not addictive, which can lead to other problems.
+However, meloxicam still has the potential for abuse.
+Some people take too much of the drug precisely because they think it is not addictive, leading to other problems.
 People misuse the drug for many reasons, and, in this regard, taking meloxicam does not completely rule out the issue of abuse.

 Is Meloxicam Safer Than Opioids?

-Many people are trying to find an alternative to opioid drugs, which have caused so much of the addiction, death, and ancillary health problems in the US today.
-Meloxicam might be a helpful alternative, but it is still important to remember the truth about both drugs by comparing Meloxicam to opioids.
+Many people are trying to find an alternative to opioids.
+These drugs have caused much of the US’s addiction, death, and ancillary health problems today.
+Meloxicam might be a helpful alternative, but it is still important to remember the truth about both drugs by comparing meloxicam to opioids.

-- Opioids and Meloxicam both have their fair share of physical risks.
-Both can affect different bodily functions and organs in a dangerous manner, and even when taken as prescribed, certain side effects, like constipation, can appear, creating discomfort.
+Opioids and meloxicam both have their fair share of physical risks.
+Both can affect different bodily functions and organs in a dangerous manner.
+Even when taken as prescribed, certain side effects, like constipation, can create discomfort.

-- Meloxicam is not addictive in the way opioids are, yet it can still be abused like opioids can be.
-Sometimes people abuse meloxicam thinking it has opioids in it or simply because they enjoy the feeling of lessened inflammation and pain.
-This does not take away from the fact that opioids are far more addictive when it comes to creating compulsive use.
+Meloxicam is not addictive in the way opioids are, yet it can still be abused.
+Sometimes people abuse meloxicam thinking it has opioids in it or simply because they want less inflammation and pain.
+This does not take away from the fact that opioids are far more addictive.

-Though Meloxicam is not considered an addictive drug, some may still require treatment after abusing it.
-This is often heavily associated with the treatment of health conditions caused by the drug’s misuse, but it may also require treatment for multiple substance use disorders.
-In many cases, those who abuse Meloxicam are often struggling with other drug abuse problems as well.
+Though meloxicam is not considered an addictive drug, some may still require addiction treatment after abusing it.
+This is often heavily associated with the treatment of health conditions caused by the drug’s misuse.
+However, some individuals require treatment for multiple substance use disorders.
+In many cases, those who abuse meloxicam are often struggling with other drug abuse problems as well.

-If you believe your Meloxicam abuse has gotten out of control, call 855.340.8832 to speak with a treatment advisor now.
-We are available 24/7 to take your call and to help you reshape your life into one with less pain, zero substance abuse, and a healthy, happy outlook that will allow you to make your future your own.
+If you believe your meloxicam abuse has gotten out of control, call Westwind Recovery® 855.340.8832 to speak with a treatment advisor now.
+We are available 24/7 to take your call.
+We’ll help you reshape your life and make your future your own.